Economic Hardship

 Request for Evidence (RFE)

-• Students should reach out to an F-1 advisor before responding to a RFE.
+• Students should reach out to an F-1 advisor before responding to an RFE.

 Approval/Denial Notice

-• USCIS will mail students an I-797 (It is different from I-797C notice) letter at their mailing address regarding the approval or denial status.
+• USCIS will mail students an I-797 (It is different from I-797C notice) letter at their mailing address regarding the approval or denial.

 Employment Authorization Document (EAD)